 Text message marketing is about great implementation, not magnificent ideas.
 A good strategy can deliver great results if you use it the right way.
 For example, you can promote via text at events, a specific location, or any campaign run through Messenger or traditional media.
 Find ways to attract an audience that shows they will benefit from signing-up, not the other way around.

-From a business standpoint, you can capture email addresses, product feedback, survey responses, and so much more through text.
+From a business standpoint, you can capture email addresses, product feedback, survey responses, and so much more through text and mobile.
 It’s a great opportunity for you to gather customer data to use in other marketing campaigns.

 6. Higher conversion rates.